 The policy has been produced in accordance with Department of Education (DfE) Guidance, Charging for School Activities, May 2018.

-This document will next be reviewed in line with DfE guidance in Autumn 2022.
+This document was ratified by the Strategic Development Committee in November 2022.
+It will next be reviewed in line with DfE guidance in Autumn 2023.